Baptistemontan/leptos_i18n/docs/book/src/appendix_custom_formatter.md

 let translations_infos = TranslationsInfos::parse(cfg).unwrap();
 ```

-> note that `add_formatter` will panic if a formatter with the same name is already present. it also comes already loaded with all builtins formatters.
+> Note that `add_formatter` will panic if a formatter with the same name is already present.
+It also comes already loaded with all built-in formatters.

 ## Notes

-### Disabled formatters
+### Disabled Formatters

-You can disable a formatter by setting the `DISABLED` constant in the `Formatter` trait (`None` by default) with an error message:
+You can disable a formatter by setting the `DISABLED` constant in the `Formatter` trait (defaults to `None`) with an error message:

 ```rust
 impl FormatterToTokens for PaddingFormatter {